fixedtire/shell_cheatsheets/README.md

 ### short commands to display cheat-sheets in your CLI (executable from any directory)

 > [!IMPORTANT]
 > The main idea of this project is to help beginner developers improving their workflow.
 The cheat-sheets are a collection of commands/shortcuts that **I** think are useful.
-If you feel different about it, **you're more than welcome to customize the sheets** ([change content of cheat sheets via command](#how-to-edit-contents-of-a-cheat-sheet)).
-You can also rename the commands, therefor change the alias name ([How do I change the command's names?](#how-to-change-a-command-name)).
+If you feel different about it, **you're more than welcome to customize the sheets** ([show me how](#how-to-edit-contents-of-a-cheat-sheet)).
+You can also rename the commands, therefor change the alias name ([show me how](#how-to-change-a-command-name)).

 Available cheat-sheets (customizable):